marco262/my_wiki/data/dnd/general/equipment.md

 One silver piece is worth ten copper pieces, which are common among laborers and beggars.
 A single copper piece buys a candle, a torch, or a piece of chalk.

 In addition, unusual coins made of other precious metals sometimes appear in treasure hoards.
-The electrum piece (ep) and the platinum piece (pp) originate from fallen em pires and lost kingdoms, and they sometimes arouse suspicion and skepticism when used in transactions.
+The electrum piece (ep) and the platinum piece (pp) originate from fallen empires and lost kingdoms, and they sometimes arouse suspicion and skepticism when used in transactions.
 An electrum piece is worth five silver pieces, and a platinum piece is worth ten gold pieces.

 A standard coin weighs about a third of an ounce, so fifty coins weigh a pound.